-Box, Jenkins, and Reinsel (1994) found that both the ARMA(1, 1) and IMA(1) fit series A, chemical process concentrations, about equally well.
-Both models give similar one-step-ahead forecasts, but very different long-run forecasts.
+Box, Jenkins, and Reinsel (1994) found that both the ARMA(1, 1) and IMA(1) fit Series A, Chemical Process Concentrations about equally well.
+Both models give similar one step ahead forecasts but the long run forecasts are very different.
 The situation is similar with the power functions for these two models.

-Consider a hypothetical step intervention that occurs immediately after the last observation.
-In this case T = 198, and the power curve as a function of ω is tabulated for a few selected values in Table 4 for a two-sided 5% test assuming that m postintervention observations are available for m = 5 and m = 50.
-When m = 5, the power curves are quite similar, but for m = 50, the power increases for the ARMA model but stays essentially the same for the IMA model.
-For example, Table 4 shows that there is a 75% chance of detecting a change of .6 with just five postintervention observations.
+Consider a hypothetical step intervention which occurs immediately after the last observation.
+In this case T = 198 and the power curve as a function of ω is tabulated for a few selected values in Table 7 for a two-sided 5% test assuming that m post-intervention observations are available for m = 5 and m = 50.
+When m = 5 the power curves are quite similar but for m = 50 the power increases for the ARMA model but stays essentially the same in the case of the IMA model.
+For example, Table 7 shows that there is a 75% chance of detecting a change of 0.6 with just 5 post-intervention observations.